 In the hugely significant hours following childbirth, infants can still be at risk for HIE.
-The leading causes of HIE after the birth has occurred include:

 Depending on the severity of the HIE, your baby may face developmental delays and roadblocks including:

 You can expect to incur significant expenses in order to ensure the safety of your child.
 You may need to provide specialized medical treatment, including physical and speech therapy, and/or provide specialized childcare.
-Childcare may be something that is paid for, or provided by a parent, which could mean that a parent may no longer be able to earn a wage.
+Childcare may be paid for or provided by a parent, which could mean that a parent may no longer be able to earn a wage.
 Your child may require adaptive equipment and special dietary accommodations.
 Further down the road, your child may need continued educational intervention, including psychological and neurological evaluation and further therapies as needed.